tmo1/sms-ie/README.md

 To enable the scheduled export of messages, call logs and / or contacts, enable the feature in the app's Settings, and select a time to export at and a directory to export to.
 (Optionally, select which of the various data types to export.)
 The app will then attempt to export the selected data to a new, datestamped file or files in the selected directory every day at the selected time.
 (See [the TODO section](#todo) below.)

+#### Running As A Foreground Service

+On recent versions of Android, scheduled exports that export many MMS messages or that run for more than ten minutes may be killed by the system.
+To avoid this, scheduled exports can be run as a foreground service, which requires disabling battery optimizations for the app.
+(See [issue #129](https://github.com/tmo1/sms-ie/issues/129) / [PR #131](https://github.com/tmo1/sms-ie/pull/131).)

 #### Retention

 When scheduled exports are enabled, the following options can be used to control retention: